megahertz/react-media-slider/README.md

 ## Description

 React Slider for HTML5 audio and video.
-Using this
+This library contains two
+components: ProgressSlider and VolumeSlider.
+To create your own player you only need to include these two components and call `media.play()` of HTMLAudioElement

 ![Screenshot](https://raw.githubusercontent.com/megahertz/react-media-slider/master/example/screenshot.png)